Fish oil: Dangers

-A 2013 review concluded that the potential for adverse events amongst older adults taking fish oil "appear mild–moderate at worst and are unlikely to be of clinical significance".
+A 2013 review concluded that the potential for adverse events among older adults taking fish oil "appear mild–moderate at worst and are unlikely to be of clinical significance".

 Maximum intake

 The FDA recommends that consumers do not exceed more than 3 grams per day of EPA and DHA combined, with no more than 2 grams from a dietary supplement.
 This is not the same as 3000 mg of fish oil.
-A 1000 mg pill typically has only 300 mg of omega-3; 10 such pills would equal 3000 mg of omega-3.
+A 1000 mg pill typically has only 300 mg of omega−3; 10 such pills would equal 3000 mg of omega−3.

 According to the European Food Safety Authority's (EFSA) Panel on Dietetic Products, Nutrition and Allergies, supplementation of 5 grams of EPA and DHA combined does not pose a safety concern for adults.
-A 1987 study found that healthy Greenlandic Inuit had an average intake of 5.7 grams of omega-3 EPA per day which had many effects including prolonged bleeding times, such as slower blood clotting.
+A 1987 study found that healthy Greenlandic Inuit had an average intake of 5.7 grams of omega−3 EPA per day which had many effects including prolonged bleeding times, such as slower blood clotting.

 Research

-Two 2021 systematic reviews and meta-analyses concluded that more than 1 g/d marine omega-3 fatty acids is associated with an increased risk of atrial fibrillation.
+Two 2021 systematic reviews and meta-analyses concluded that more than 1 g/d marine omega−3 fatty acids is associated with an increased risk of atrial fibrillation.

 Vitamins

-The liver and liver products (such as cod liver oil) of fish and many animals (such as seals and whales) contain omega-3, but also the active form of vitamin A. At high levels, this form of the vitamin can be dangerous (Hypervitaminosis A).
+The liver and liver products (such as cod liver oil) of fish and many animals (such as seals and whales) contain omega−3, but also the active form of vitamin A. At high levels, this form of the vitamin can be dangerous (Hypervitaminosis A).

 Toxic pollutants

 Consumers of oily fish should be aware of the potential presence of heavy metals and fat-soluble pollutants like PCBs and dioxins, which are known to accumulate up the food chain.
 After extensive review, researchers from Harvard's School of Public Health in the Journal of the American Medical Association (2006) reported that the benefits of fish intake generally far outweigh the potential risks.

+Heat treatment of fats (fatty acid esters of glycerol) can form glycidol, glycidol fatty acid esters (GE), 2-Monochloropropane-1,3-diol fatty acid esters (2-MCPDE) and 3-monochloropropane-1,2-diol fatty acid esters (3-MCPDE), which contaminate marine oil supplements and fatty fish products.